timKraeuter/timKraeuter.github.io/_posts/2023-12-07-visual-debugger.markdown

 However, in my opinion, when there are many connected objects, a graphical representation during debugging is easier to comprehend.
 Thus, I implemented an [open-source](https://github.com/timKraeuter/VisualDebugger) plugin for IntelliJ IDEA, which visualizes the program state as an object diagram during debugging.
 The following YouTube video demonstrates the use of the Visual Debugger.
-Also, look at the [preprint](https://raw.githubusercontent.com/timKraeuter/timKraeuter.github.io/master/assets/publications/The_Visual_Debugger_Tool.pdf) of my first research paper about the Visual Debugger tool, [published](https://doi.org/10.1109/ICSME55016.2022.00066) at the [International Conference on Software Maintenance and Evolution (ICSME) 2022](https://cyprusconferences.org/icsme2022/).
-In addition, I describe the new features of the Visual Debugger in my [second research paper](https://raw.githubusercontent.com/timKraeuter/timKraeuter.github.io/master/assets/publications/The_Visual_Debugger_Past_Present_and_Future.pdf) published at the [International Conference on Software Engineering (ICSE) 2024](https://conf.researchr.org/home/icse-2024).

 <div style="text-align:center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/LsAMTnLxWJw" title="Visual Debugger 2.0 Demonstration" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+I published two research papers about the Visual Debugger.
+The first paper describes the Visual Debugger and its motivation ([preprint](https://raw.githubusercontent.com/timKraeuter/timKraeuter.github.io/master/assets/publications/The_Visual_Debugger_Tool.pdf)).
+It is [published](https://doi.org/10.1109/ICSME55016.2022.00066) at the **International Conference on Software Maintenance and Evolution (ICSME)** 2022.
+In addition, I describe the new features of the Visual Debugger in the second [paper](https://raw.githubusercontent.com/timKraeuter/timKraeuter.github.io/master/assets/publications/The_Visual_Debugger_Past_Present_and_Future.pdf), which is [published](https://doi.org/10.1145/3643796.3648443) at the **International Conference on Software Engineering (ICSE)** 2024.

 In many scenarios, graphical representations such as object diagrams are more understandable than textual representations when representing the state of an object-oriented system.
 You can see the different representations in the following screenshot of a binary search tree, which includes an object diagram view for the stack frame variables on the right.